-In every state, crimes are put into distinct categories that usually include felony, misdemeanor, and infraction.
-Decisions on crime classification are made by state legislators, and the determination usually focuses on the seriousness of the crime and the impact on victims and society.
-This article looks at the differences among these crime classifications -- from least serious (infractions) to most serious (felony).
+In every state, crimes are put into distinct categories.
+The categories are usually "felony," "misdemeanor," and "infraction."
+Decisions on crime classification are made by state legislators; the determination focuses on the seriousness of the crime.
+This article looks at the differences among these crime classifications, moving from least serious (infractions) to most (felonies).
 To learn more about how specific crimes are defined, check out Nolo's Crimes In-Depth section.

-Infractions (sometimes called violations) are petty offenses that are punishable by small fines only.
+Infractions (sometimes called violations) are petty offenses that are typically punishable by fines, but not jail time.
 Because infractions cannot result in a jail sentence or even probation, defendants charged with infractions do not have a right to a jury trial.
-Defendants who have been charged with infractions can hire their own attorney, but the government does not have a constitutional duty to appoint an attorney for defendants charged with infractions.
-Often, prosecutors do not appear on behalf of the government in cases involving infractions.
+A defendant who has been charged with an infraction can hire an attorney, but the government doesn't have a constitutional duty to appoint one.
+Often, prosecutors don't appear on behalf of the government in cases involving infractions.
 Traffic offenses are the most common form of infraction.
-(But note that some states consider certain kinds of infractions like traffic tickets to be civil, rather than criminal, offenses.)
+(Note that some states consider certain kinds of infractions like traffic tickets to be civil, rather than criminal, offenses.)

-Misdemeanors are criminal offenses that are punishable by up to a year in jail.
+Misdemeanors are criminal offenses that carry up to a year in jail in most states.
 Punishment for misdemeanors can also include payment of a fine, probation, community service, and restitution.
-Defendants charged with misdemeanors are entitled to a jury trial.
-Indigent defendants charged with misdemeanors are entitled to legal representation at government expense.
-Some states subdivide misdemeanors by class or by degree or define more serious misdemeanor offenses as "gross misdemeanors."
+(For more on the potential punishment, see Sentencing.)
+Defendants charged with misdemeanors are often entitled to a jury trial.
+Indigent defendants charged with misdemeanors are usually entitled to legal representation at government expense.
+Some states subdivide misdemeanors by class or degree or define more serious misdemeanor offenses as "gross misdemeanors."
 These classifications determine the severity of punishment.

 Felonies are the most serious type of criminal offense.
-Felonies typically involve serious physical harm (or threat of harm) to victims, but felony offenses also include white collar crimes and fraud schemes.
+Felonies often involve serious physical harm (or threat of harm) to victims, but they also include offenses like white collar crimes and fraud schemes.
 Offenses that otherwise are misdemeanors can be elevated to felonies for second-time offenders.
-Punishment for felonies ranges from imprisonment in prison for one year to life in prison without parole, and felonies like murder may even be punished by imposition of the death penalty.
-As with misdemeanors, states may also subdivide felonies by class or by degree.
+A felony conviction, like a misdemeanor conviction, may not result in time behind bars.
+But felonies carry potential imprisonment that ranges from time in prison (a year is often the low end) to life in prison without parole or even death.
+As with misdemeanors, states may also subdivide felonies by class or degree.

 Felony Example 1.
-Randy is convicted of assault with a deadly weapon even though the bottle that he threw at another patron in a tavern missed its intended target.
-Randy will probably be convicted of a felony because even though he failed to injure the intended victim, his behavior was intended to (and did) create a risk of serious physical injury.
+Randy is convicted of felony assault with a deadly weapon even though the bottle that he threw at another patron in a tavern missed its intended target.
+Even though he failed to injure the intended victim, his behavior was intended to (and did) create a risk of serious physical injury.

 "Wobblers": Felony or Misdemeanor